-2.1 Tape Access
+Tape Access

-Users can access tapes attached to an SGI system by one of two interfaces: TMF, which is described in this manual, and the character-special tape interface (TS).
-For more information on TS, see the ts(7M) man page.
+Users can access tapes attached to an SGI system by one of two interfaces:

+- TMF, which is described in this manual. - The character-special tape interface (TS).
+For more information, see the ts(7M) man page.

-2.2 Tape Libraries
+Tape Libraries

-This section describes how TMF interacts with the tape library software subsystem and also covers some high-level configuration information for StorageTek, IBM, and EMASS libraries (automatic loaders).
+This section describes how TMF interacts with the tape library software subsystem and also covers some high-level configuration information: